isntlee/Arkanoid/README.md

 # Arkanoid
- Play a game or two on my Atari arkanoid/breakout clone
+ Play a game or two on this homemade Atari arkanoid/breakout clone

 # Features
 - Paddle and a ball where the ball can destroy the bricks in a wall